Skip to main content

 Final, refined results visible.
 Natural-looking rejuvenation.
 Face appears 10-15 years younger while maintaining natural expression.

 The most significant swelling and bruising from a deep plane facelift occurs in the first 7-10 days.
 Understanding this timeline helps set realistic expectations and reduces anxiety during recovery.
+Proper incision care during this period is equally important for optimal scar healing.

 Swelling Resolution Timeline